 Provision staff plan flexible and creative opportunities for learning both in and outside of the classroom.
 This allows students to embed learnt life skills into real-life situations.
 Students are invited to make use of all school facilities and become involved in extracurricular opportunities.
 This involves participating in our House System and other whole school events.
-In addition, pupils have the opportunity to be taught by a number of staff in the mainstream section of the school in more holistic areas of the curriculum such as Performing Arts and Food Skills.
+In addition, pupils have the opportunity to be taught by a number of staff in the mainstream section of the school in more holistic areas of the curriculum such as Music and Food Skills.
 In addition, students in the mainstream within the Sixth Form take an active role in supporting and joining SFX students for social and learning activities.
+They will have weekly time dedicated to develop independent travel training.